Milo (drink): Consumption

 Milo is typically mixed with milk, hot water, or both, to produce a beverage.

 Australia and New Zealand

 Traditionally in Australia and New Zealand, Milo is served mixed with either hot or cold milk, or sprinkled on top.

+Latin America

+Milo is very popular in all Latin American countries, especially in Colombia, where people often think of it as a local product, and it is not only consumed with milk, but also in drinks with fruits, such as bananas and strawberries, even in drinks with oatmeal.